2026 Leadership: From Outstanding to Influential.

 -

-Principled Leadership: How an ordinary person can rise to an extraordinary leadership role.
+Principled Leadership: How an ordinary person can identify a profound need and build an extraordinary solution.

 -